 So as I’ve highlighted here for the good of women everywhere, there is a dark side to liking Sex and the City so, so much.
 I could go on but I think for the sake of my shattered reputation, I’ve said enough.
 If anyone would like to join this SATCAA meeting and admit to their problem, I would welcome it – including details of any further symptoms.

-NB: I dedicate this post to the strong, independent female warrior sitting next to us during our first SATC movie showing, who arrived alone, left alone and kept answering Carrie with ‘Mmhmm!’ whenever she asked one of her rhetorical questions.
+NB: I dedicate this post to the woman sitting next to us during our first SATC movie showing, who arrived alone, left alone and kept answering Carrie with ‘Mmhmm!’ whenever she asked one of her rhetorical questions.
 You keep answering those questions, girl!
 Hey – can’t no one answer those questions but YOU.
 Peace <3.